Remuneration of the CEO

 In 2023, the maximum level of remuneration available in the short-term incentive system was, accounting for Metsä Group’s EBIT multiplier, 75% of the fixed annual salary.
 The reward was based on Metsä Board’s operating result (50% weighting) and the strategic targets defined by the Board of Directors, including sustainability targets (50% weighting) as well as the realisation of Metsä Group’s EBIT multiplier.
 The short-term incentive of EUR 84,509 based on performance in 2023 was paid to the CEO in March 2024.

-The CEO is covered by the supplementary defined benefit pension arrangement.
-In 2023, the payment of the supplementary defined benefit pension arrangement was EUR 520,027.
+In 2024, the payment of the CEO's supplementary defined benefit pension arrangement was EUR 642,104.